teamniteo/handbook/4_Marketing-Support/support.md

 People hate being made to feel stupid.
 If you remove the person from the response as if someone or something else messed up, they will remain much happier.

 If something isn't clear, ask Dejan or Marbe.
-See our [policy on dealing with users](https://github.com/niteoweb/support/blob/master/EBN/dealing-with-users.md).

 ## Slack Channels